 You or anyone else threatened will be removed from the dangerous situation as soon as possible.
-You will be placed into temporary witness protection, after which your application for permanent protection will be considered.
-If your application is approved then you will be placed in permanent witness protection.
+You’ll be placed into temporary witness protection.
+A witness protection officer will examine your application for permanent protection.
+If the threat is real and your application is approved, you’ll be placed in permanent witness protection.

-The person you have reported to will arrange for removal as soon as possible if you are in immediate danger.
-You will have to fill in an application form after being removed from the dangerous situation.
-The Director of the Witness Protection Unit will be told within 48 hours that you have been removed to temporary protection.
+A witness protection officer will arrange for removal as soon as possible if you’re in immediate danger.
+You’ll have to fill in an application form after being removed from the dangerous situation.
+The Director of the Witness Protection Unit will be told within 48 hours that you’ve been removed to temporary protection.

-You will be kept in temporary protection for no longer than two weeks.
+You’ll be kept in temporary protection for no longer than 2 weeks.
 During this time a witness protection officer will investigate your application, which includes a risk assessment and an evaluation of you by a psychologist.
-The officer will report to the Director, who will then decide whether to extend the temporary protection, place you in permanent protection, or refuse the application.
+The officer will report to the Director, who’ll then decide whether to extend the temporary protection, place you in permanent protection, or refuse the application.
 The Director might refuse the application if they think that other ways of protecting you are better than placing you in the permanent protection programme.

-If the Director decides permanent protection is best, you will have to sign a protection agreement.
-In this agreement you agree to abide by all the rules of the protection programme, which generally involve not revealing information about the programme, as well as any particular conditions that might have to apply for your case.
-You will not be placed in permanent protection unless you sign this agreement.
-The agreement is set up to ensure your own safety as well as the safety of the witness protection officers and everyone related to the programme.
-All witnesses who have kept to the rules of their protection agreement have remained safe.
+If the Director decides permanent protection is best, you’ll have to sign a protection agreement.
+In this agreement, you agree to abide by all the rules of the protection programme, which generally involve not revealing information about the programme, as well as any conditions that might have to apply for your case.
+You’ll not be placed in permanent protection unless you sign this agreement.
+The agreement is set up to ensure your safety as well as the safety of the witness protection officers and everyone related to the programme.
+All witnesses who’ve kept to the rules of their protection agreement have remained safe.

-Permanent protection does not mean you will be in the protection programme for the rest of your life.
-Permanent protection lasts as long as the threat against you lasts, plus a phasing out period of six weeks, followed by a discharge.
-Discharge may involve a new identity being created for you and you may be relocated.
+Permanent protection doesn’t mean you’ll be in the protection programme for the rest of your life.
+Permanent protection lasts as long as the threat against you lasts, plus a phasing out period of 6 weeks, followed by a discharge.
+The discharge may involve a new identity being created for you and you may be relocated.

-Permanent protection, which continues until you are discharged, includes the following:
+Permanent protection, which continues until you’re discharged, includes the following:

-You can be removed from the protection programme if it is found that you have broken any of the rules, or it is found that you are abusing the programme in any way.
-The programme does not tolerate 'information peddlers', people who pretend to be witnesses so they can go on the programme.
+You can be removed from the protection programme if it’s found that you’ve broken any of the rules, or it’s found that you’re abusing the programme in any way.
+The programme doesn’t tolerate 'information peddlers', people who pretend to be witnesses so they can go on the programme.

-The Witness Protection Unit now also provides 'after-care' to help you to adjust after you leave permanent protection (that is, when you are discharged).
+The Witness Protection Unit now also provides 'after-care' to help you to adjust after you leave permanent protection (that is, when you’re discharged).
 During the phasing-out period, another risk assessment will be done.
 Discharge from permanent protection will probably involve changing your identity.
-You will be helped to re-integrate into society.
+You’ll be helped to reintegrate into society.
 You may also have to relocate permanently away from where you used to live.
 As an example of how this can be done, if you own an RDP house in one area, this can be swapped with an RDP house in another area.

 Everything to do with witness protection is done in terms of the Witness Protection Act 112 of 1998.
-There are nine regional offices of the Witness Protection Unit, one in each of the provinces.
-However, their exact location is not made public.
-If you have any queries that you want to direct to the Witness Protection Unit itself, you should contact the Head Office of the Witness Protection Unit, which is in Pretoria and forms part of the National Directorate of Public Prosecutions, the prosecuting authority in South Africa.
+There are 9 regional offices of the Witness Protection Unit, one in each of the provinces.
+However, their exact location isn’t made public.
+The functions and duties of the Office for Witness Protection are classified as “SECRET.”

 These facility categories: